bunnydeviloper/cs10/Udacity/6-web-tool-automation/018-prevent-disasters.md

   * `npm install -g eslint`

 ### Setting up ESLint in Gulp
+* make sure you initialize a project with `npm --init`
+* `eslint --init`: click through the options and select

 ### Unit testing in gulp
 ### Unit testing in gulp